Download this example as a Jupyter notebook or a Python script.

 fig.show()

-The material processing phase#
+Material processing phase#

-The environmental contributions from primary and secondary processing (applied to materials), and joining and finishing processes (applied to parts) are summarized in the primary_processes_details, secondary_processes_details, and joining_and_finishing_processes_details properties respectively.
+The environmental contributions from primary and secondary processing (applied to materials) and the joining and finishing processes (applied to parts) are summarized in the primary_processes_details, secondary_processes_details, and joining_and_finishing_processes_details properties respectively.
 Each of these properties lists the unique process-material pairs (for primary and secondary processing) or individual processes (for joining and finishing) that contribute at least 5% of the total impact for that category of process.
 The percentage contributions are relative to the total contribution of all processes from the same category.
 Processes that do not meet the contribution threshold are aggregated under the Other item, with the material set to None.

 Primary processing#